 Perhaps the pen model best known specifically as a wartime pen is Morrison’s Patriot.
 In late 1942, the Morrison Fountain Pen Company began producing a regulations-compliant version of its Patriot, newly fitted with a 14K gold nib instead of the steel used in earlier versions, and issued in versions to honor the four U.S. fighting forces.
-Here are Army, Navy, Army Air Forces, and Marine Corps Patriots:
+Here are Army, Navy, Air Corps, and Marine Corps Patriots:

 Each of these has the crest of its service, cast in sterling silver and gold plated, glued to the cap crown.
 The big feature of these pens, however, is not the external design but the internal one.
-They’re syringe fillers, with the entire barrel screwing off to expose the filling unit.
+They’re syringe (Post) fillers, with the entire barrel screwing off to expose the filling unit.